inspirehep/author.xml/README.md

             - Attribute `"organizationid"` **REQUIRED** - connects with one of the organizations from above.
 The link is established by using the respective ID of the organization here (e.g. "a1").
             - Attribute `"connection"` OPTIONAL - (Defaults to "Affiliated with").
 Here, you can list information about the connection such as "Affiliated with", "On leave from", "Also at" or "Visitor".
         - `<cal:authorids>` is the container element holding element(s) `<cal:authorid>`.
             - Element `<cal:authorid>` OPTIONAL - this element specifies an ID number that identifies an author.
-If the author's ID is unknown, leave this element blank.
+If the author's ID is unknown, leave this element blank - do not use placeholder IDs, such as INSPIRE-0000000 or 0000-0000-0000-0000.
             - Attribute `"source"` **REQUIRED** - only if there is an authorID element present, specify the origins of the number.
 This can be:
                 - an INSPIRE ID number (source="INSPIRE"), or
                 - a collaboration-internal ID (source="INTERNAL"), or
                 - other author ID services (e.g. source="ORCID").

-              The preferred author identifier is the [ORCID](https://orcid.org/) identifier.
+              The [ORCID](https://orcid.org/) identifier is the highly reccommended author identifier to use - all authors are encouraged to sign up for this individually.
 If the author does not possess an ORCID identifier, an INSPIRE-ID may be used as an alternative.
-A persistent ID for an author allows the INSPIRE service team to identify authors and attach the respective identifiers to the author ID system.
 Please consult the section on [Where do I get the information needed for some of the data values?](#infoneeded) for more detailed information about the handling of author ids.
         - Element `<cal:authorFunding>` OPTIONAL - this element describes the author's funding source, such as a grant or fellowship, if necessary (e.g., Alfred P. Sloan Fellow).
 This element can be left empty|

 <a name="infoneeded"></a>